bpd1069/saltshaker/README.md

 My own personal collection of salt files and system setup scripts.

-These are used on my everyday dev systems that want all my desktop apps as well as many dev tools installed by default.
-Salt is used to improve portability of the configuration management across a variety of Unix style platforms.

 ### Applying to the local system

 Download this repository somewhere and call the `deploy.sh` script as root.